zhouhufeng/FAVORannotator/README.md

 3. Install xsv using Cargo:
  - ```$ cargo install xsv```

-### For more detailed instructions on how to use FAVORannotator (CSV version), please refer to the detailed tutorial [here](https://github.com/xihaoli/STAARpipeline-Tutorial/blob/main/README.md).

 ## Dependencies
 FAVORannotator imports R packages: <a href="https://cran.r-project.org/web/packages/dplyr/index.html">dplyr</a>, <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">SeqArray</a>, <a href="https://bioconductor.org/packages/release/bioc/html/gdsfmt.html">gdsfmt</a>, <a href="https://cran.r-project.org/web/packages/RPostgreSQL/index.html">RPostgreSQL</a>, <a href="https://stringr.tidyverse.org">stringr</a>, <a href="https://readr.tidyverse.org">readr</a>, <a href="https://cran.r-project.org/web/packages/stringi/index.html">stringi</a>.
 These dependencies should be installed before running FAVORannotator.